How Did Facebook Build Its Sustainable Competitive Advantage?-Business Strategy & The Success Story

 The Difference —Zuckerberg built Facebook entirely from open-source software — MySQL database and Apache Web Server tools.
 He did not need to purchase any software.
 By 2004, the price of servers also went down drastically.
 Zuckerberg could maintain the site at the cost of only eighty-five dollars per month.
 It was cheap to provide the service.
 That was the reason why he could keep Facebook without any ads for a while and maintain user experience.

 Without open-source software and cheaper servers, Zuckerberg would not have been able to create a fully-featured website from the dormitory room.

 4.0 BUILDING A HABIT

 In a day, millions of people spend several hours on Facebook.
 Many of them check their Social Networking website as soon as they wake up every morning.
 Studies show that millions of people check their Facebook multiple times a day.
 They use the product on their own, again and again, without any coercive calls from the site.

 Facebooking has become a habit.
 It was one high impact factor for the site’s success.

-A company that encourages a habit formation would gain higher customer lifetime value.
+A company that encourages habit formation would gain higher customer lifetime value.
 It builds loyalty and establishes a strong competitive advantage that the competitors would find difficult to break.